kitao/pyxel/README.md

 brew install python3 gcc sdl2 sdl2_image gifsicle
 ```

+You can install Python3 in other ways, but be aware that you must install other libraries.

 Next, **restart the terminal** and install Pyxel with the `pip3` command:

 ```sh